tmilne5/Trust-the-Critics/README.md

 ### Reproducibility
-This repository contains to branches: 'main' and 'reproducible'.
+This repository contains two branches: 'main' and 'reproducible'.
 You are currectly viewing the 'main' branch, which contains a clean .

 ### Assets